rdlauer/articles/nativescript/azure-language-detection/post.md

 	8hj3jks686l98098jhkhhu678686adfe

-Don't try using either the above endpoint or key, they won't work 😉.
+Don't try using either of the above, they won't work 😉.

 ## English, Bulgarian, or...Esperanto?